Convoy (1978 film): Plot

-The Governor of New Mexico, Jerry Haskins, meets Rubber Duck.
+The Governor of New Mexico, Jerry Haskins, meets Rubber Duck at his request, after being told that the Governor has ideas of using the National Guard on the convoy.
 About the same time, Wallace and a brutal Texas sheriff arrest Spider Mike (who had left the convoy to be with his wife after she gave birth to their son) in Alvarez, Texas.
-Wallace's plan is to use Mike as "bait" to trap Rubber Duck.
-A janitor at the jail, aware of the plan, send messages by CB radio that Spider Mike has been wrongfully arrested and beaten.
+Wallace's plan is to use Mike as bait to trap Rubber Duck.
+A janitor at the jail, aware of the plan, sends messages by CB radio that Spider Mike has been wrongfully arrested and beaten.
 Various truckers relay the message to New Mexico.

 Rubber Duck ends the meeting with Haskins and leaves to rescue Spider Mike.
-Several other truckers join him and head east to Texas.
+Several other truckers join him in heading east to Texas.
 The truckers eventually destroy half of the town and the jail and rescue Spider Mike.
 Knowing they will now be hunted by the authorities, the truckers head for the border of Mexico.
-On the way, Rubber Duck gets separated from the rest of the convoy when the others get stopped by a traffic accident.
+On the way, Rubber Duck gets separated from the rest of the convoy when the others get stopped by a minor traffic accident involving Pig Pen/Love Machine.
 In a showdown near the United States-Mexico border, Rubber Duck is forced to face Wallace and a National Guard unit stationed on a bridge.
-Firing a machine gun, Wallace and the Guardsmen cause the truck's tanker trailer to explode, while Rubber Duck deliberately steers the tractor unit over the side of the bridge, plummeting into the churning river below, sending Duck presumably to his death.
+Firing a machine gun, Wallace and the Guardsmen cause the truck's tanker trailer to explode, while Rubber Duck deliberately steers the tractor unit over the side of the bridge, plummeting into the churning river below, presumably sending Duck to his death.

 A public funeral is held for Rubber Duck.
 A distraught Melissa is led to a school bus with several "long-haired friends of Jesus" inside.
-There she finds Rubber Duck in disguise sitting in the back.
+There she finds Rubber Duck in disguise sitting in the back - revealing that he had swum from the wreckage.
 The convoy takes to the road with the coffin in tow.
 As the bus passes Wallace, he spots the Duck and bursts into laughter.